6 ways to Avoid Social Media Validation: Ditch the Filters

 Using social media validation can have both positive and negative effects.
 Positively, it can boost self-esteem and provide a sense of belonging and connection with others, which is a basic human demand.

 However, it can also compare anxiety, insecurity, and dependency on external approval for self-worth.
-Over time, getting validation behaviour may impact mental health and distort perceptions of reality.
+Over time, getting validation behavior may impact mental health and distort perceptions of reality.

 We can evaluate ourselves against others via social comparison.
 Observing people with seemingly ideal lives can make one feel inadequate.
 When we compare our real lives to carefully constructed online personas, the ongoing demand for validation and acceptance can lead to insecurity.